Skip to content

 For the right to cease work to apply, the risk (the likelihood of it occurring and the consequences if it did) would have to be considered ‘serious’ and come from an immediate or imminent exposure to a hazard.
 For example, a worker working at heights with no fall arrest system, or a worker removing asbestos without using the appropriate safe work methods or personal protective equipment.

-Issuing a cease work notice to the PCBU after consultation has failed to resolve the issue
+Issuing a cease work notice after consultation has failed to resolve the issue

-A HSR may give a written cease work to the PCBU if—
+A HSR may give a written cease work notice to a worker if—

-1. the HSR has a reasonable concern that carrying out the work would expose a worker to a serious risk to the worker’s health or safety, emanating from an immediate or imminent exposure to a hazard; and
+• the HSR has a reasonable concern that carrying out the work would expose a worker to a serious risk to the worker’s health or safety, emanating from an immediate or imminent exposure to a hazard

-2. the worker is in a work group represented by the HSR; and
+• the worker is in a work group represented by the HSR

-3. the HSR has consulted the PCBU and the matter remains unresolved after attempting to resolve the matter; and
+• the HSR has consulted the PCBU and the matter remains unresolved after attempting to resolve the matter, and

 The HSR must display a copy of the cease work notice in a prominent way in an area used by the workers who are in the work group.
 For example, on a noticeboard or the staff intranet page.
 The notice should be displayed as soon as practicable.